 - Various sports

 What if you’re always too busy during the day or too burned out after work to do cardio?
-Here’s one thing I often do: walk the long way!
+Here’s a couple things I often do: walk the long way!
 For example, park your car far away from the grocery store or take the stairs at work.
-Remember consistency is the key to getting results!
+Remember consistency is the key to getting results.

 You have to raise the bar for yourself and stay consistent when it comes to exercise.
-Remember that if you do not go that extra step, you’ll never be able to reach your goals.
+Remember, if you don’t go that extra step, you’ll never be able to reach your goals.

 Cardio is one of the fastest ways of getting into shape.
 It is the beginning of most exercise programs, and it’s usually the fastest at helping achieve results.